Crimson King: Comics

 Writer Robin Furth wrote a new backstory for the Crimson King in the Dark Tower comics.
 Here, the Crimson King was the bastard offspring of Arthur Eld, a legendary gunslinger, and the Crimson Queen, a demonic creature of the Prim – the chaotic primordial void from which the Dark Tower, and all universes, arose.
 With the aid of the wizard Maerlyn, the Crimson Queen took on human form and deceived Arthur Eld to achieve this union.
 Roland Deschain is himself a distant descendant of Eld; this makes the Crimson King Roland's half-uncle, albeit through many generations.
 This is the key through which Roland can defeat the King, as stated in a prophecy laid out during the course of the series.
 In the one-shot comic The Dark Tower: The Sorcerer, Randall Flagg and the Pink Grapefruit (one of the 13 Bends o' the Rainbow) refer to the Crimson King as their cousin.

+Films

+The 2017 The Dark Tower film only references the Crimson King; a spray-paint "All Hail the Crimson King" features on various surfaces near The Dixie Pig, along with his sigil, an open red eye.